PTSD Counseling & Therapy

 - Eye Movement Desensitization and Reprocessing (EMDR), a therapeutic technique that combines exposure (guiding a client with PTSD through negative memories and cognitions—beliefs held about the self as a result of the traumatic event) and bilateral stimulation (sounds, eye movements) to assist in reprocessing the event.
 Because traumatic events become preserved in the mind, the eye movements—which resemble the movements of the eye during REM sleep—allow for the brain to unlock and alter feelings surrounding the once immutable memory.
 The therapist then helps the client replace a negative belief with a more positive cognition, which promotes lasting resilience

-- Medications, to treat more challenging cases of depression, anxiety, suicidal ideation, mood disturbance, or nightmares
+- Medication, to treat more challenging cases of depression, anxiety, suicidal ideation, mood disturbance, or nightmares

 - Group therapy to connect with other trauma survivors and develop a solid support system

-- Alternative and unconventional therapies, such equine therapy, mindfulness, meditation, or psychotherapeutic yoga, that address your condition from an innovative and holistic perspective
+- Alternative and unconventional therapies, such equine therapy, mindfulness, meditation, or psychotherapeutic yoga, to address your condition from an innovative and holistic perspective

 Trauma survivors deserve to live normal, healthy, recovered lives.
-If you or someone you love is struggling with PTSD, don’t give up hope: even the deepest wounds can heal with qualified intervention and a support system that makes you feel safe again.
+If you or someone you love is struggling with PTSD, don’t give up hope.
+Even the deepest wounds can heal with qualified intervention.
+Call us today.